azampagl/kohana-compress/README.md

 		'compressor' => 'yui',

 Which compressor to use?
 YUI is able to compress javascript and stylesheet files, so it is used by default.
-Google Closure (application and service) are implemented as well, and has been known to have a higher compression ratio than YUI (doesn't support stylesheets, though).
+Google Closure (application and service) is implemented as well, and has been known to have a higher compression ratio than YUI (doesn't support stylesheets).

 ### Compressors (config/compress/compressors.php)